chahuja/latex-cleaner/readme.md

 Usage
 -----
 ```
-python latex_cleaner.py -main <path2mainfile> -dest <path2destination_directory> -ext <list of extensions to be copied as is>
+python latex_cleaner.py -main <path2mainfile> -dest <path2destination_directory> -ext <list of extensions to be copied as is> -latexit
 ```

+### Note
-Note: -dest or destination directory is relative to the directory in which the main file exists.
+- `-dest` or destination directory is relative to the directory in which the main file exists.
 By default a directory named tex_cleaned will be created inside your latex directory.
+- `-latexit` using latexit will compile the latex files newly created.
+Remove it from the command line if you want to skip that

 Example + UnitTest
 -------